CelesteClassic/everhorn/README.md

 * **Ctrl+Shift+C** - copy the entire room (it's text-based, so you can send it to someone directly).
 * **Alt+Left/Right Mouse Button** move and resize rooms.
 * **Up/Down, Ctrl+Up/Down** switch between rooms and reorder them.
 * **Space** opens/closes the tool menu.
 It's a bit unconventional, but snappy.
 Either click on the tool, or *hover over it*, then move to the right and click the tile you want to use.
 The tileset also includes 2 **autotiles**, which will automatically pick the right version of the tile based on it's neighbors.
-They are defined to match vanilla snow and ice.
+They are defined to match vanilla snow and ice (you can put any sprites instead, of course, and I can define more if needed).
 * * **Brush** - left click to paint with the tile, right click to erase (tile 0)
 * * **Rectangle** - same but in rectangles.
 * * **Select** - basic selection tool, click and drag to select a rectangle, then you can move it, place it, copy or cut it with **Ctrl+C**, **Ctrl+X** and paste with **Ctrl+V**.